 - If you choose to have your thesis bound as a hard copy, it is common to give a bound copy to your advisor and supervisor.

 Evaluation of the thesis:

 - The supervisor proposes a grade for your thesis in the assessment statement.
 See evaluation principles.

-- The Master's Programme Committee accepts all theses and make decisions on the grades.
+- The Master's Programme Committee accepts all theses and decides on the grades.

-- You have graduated with very valuable Systems and Operations Research skills!
+- You have graduated with valuable skills in Systems and Operations Research!